mysql/mysql-shell-plugins/mrs_plugin/docs/sections/AddingRESTServices.md

 }
 ```

-When deploying a REST Service in production, the following settings need to be changed.
+When deploying a REST service in production, the following settings need to be changed:

-- Change `allowedOrigin` to the domain(s) the REST service is running on, e.g. `"https://mydomain.com"` when deploying on a production server.
+1. Change `allowedOrigin` to the domain, or domains, the REST service is running on (for example,  `"https://mydomain.com"` when deploying on a production server).
-- Set `returnInternalErrorDetails` to `false`.
+2. Set `returnInternalErrorDetails` to `false`.
-- Adjust the logging settings as needed.
+3. Adjust the logging settings as needed.

 ### REST Service Definitions

 #### About MRS AutoREST

-AutoREST is a quick and easy way to expose database schema tables, views and procedures as REST resources.
+AutoREST is a quick and easy way to expose database schema tables, views, and procedures as REST resources.

 #### REST APIs

 Representational State Transfer (REST) is a style of software architecture for distributed hypermedia systems such as the World Wide Web.
 An API is described as RESTful when it conforms to the tenets of REST.
 Although a full discussion of REST is outside the scope of this document, a REST API has the following characteristics:

-Data is modelled as a set of resources.
+- Data is modelled as a set of resources.
 Resources are identified by URIs.

-A small, uniform set of operations are used to manipulate resources (for example, PUT, POST, GET, DELETE).
+- A small, uniform set of operations are used to manipulate resources (for example, PUT, POST, GET, DELETE).

-A resource can have multiple representations (for example, a blog might have an HTML representation and an RSS representation).
+- A resource can have multiple representations (for example, a blog might have an HTML representation and an RSS representation).

-Services are stateless and since it is likely that the client will want to access related resources, these should be identified in the representation returned, typically by providing hypertext links.
+- Services are stateless and since it is likely that the client will want to access related resources, these should be identified in the representation returned, typically by providing hypertext links.

 #### RESTful Services Terminology